-In FY 2018-19 (Program Year 2018), the City will use CDBG funds, for the Homeless Prevention Services Program which will assist approximately 3,000 persons through the provision of comprehensive case management services to help unhoused individuals and families secure affordable, permanent housing.
+In FY 2019-20 (Program Year 2019), the City will use CDBG funds for Homelessness Prevention Services Program, which will assist approximately 3,000 persons through the provision of comprehensive case management services to help unhoused individuals and families secure affordable, permanent housing.
 Through the program, homeless persons and families will also receive assistance in securing public benefits, finding permanent housing, accessing vocational training and help in finding employment, among other similar services.

 Using local funds, the City of Mountain View funded, in partnership with the County of Santa Clara, an Outreach Case worker to identify homeless persons in vehicles, on the streets and in encampments.
-The case worker is part of the assessment/identification step along the Continuum of Care path to self-sufficiency.
+The case worker is part of the assessment/identification step along Continuum of Care path to self-sufficiency.